 5. FEMALE MITOCHONDRIA CONTAIN THE ECHO OF 3 WOMEN IMMEDIATELY AFTER NOAH’S WIFE.

 Now let’s move on to the children of Noah.
 If three historical sons of Noah came off the ark with three historical wives, then this allows the creation model of origins to make another prediction: We should be able to find the echo of this historical fact in female mitochondria.
 And this is exactly what we find.
 As we saw above, a woman’s mitochondria DNA mutations are not subject to chromosomal recombination.
 The slowly increasing mitochondria mutational load is therefore a brilliant and simple way to track genetic ancestry.
 If you share a mutation, you share an ancestor.
-You can see almost the entire historical female mitochondria haplogroup tree below, or at this link for a clearer look.
+You can see almost the entire historical female mitochondria haplogroup at this link.
 What is immediately visible is that the mitochondria mutational tree cascades out from three women (green arrows).
 You are actually looking at the genetic footprint of the three wives of Shem, Ham, and Japheth!
 The lines connecting the three initial women are pre-flood mutations and is therefore our only genetic glimpse of life before the flood.

 The longest branches in the haplogroup tree correspond to those individuals with the most mutational differences to others, which is African women.
 African women come in with around 123 mitochondria mutational differences, almost twice as many as other women.
 If women in Africa have been reproducing at a younger age than in other parts of the world this difference is fully accounted for.
 Alternatively, there may be a slightly faster mutation rate in African women, which is a prediction waiting to be tested.
 The shape of the haplogroup tree represents globally significant migrations, famines, wars, empires, and plagues.
 All that by just looking at mitochondria mutation links!
 Once a mutation occurs it creates a new branch in the tree because the mutation will be unique to that woman and her descendants.
 You are literally looking at the rise and fall of civilisations throughout history via a genetic map.